 - Choose Udemy if you want more of a budget option that’s will help you learn new skills quickly and in your own time.

-We have a guide to some of the best Udemy courses for freelancers here, and a similar guide for Coursera here.
+We have a guide to some of the best Udemy courses for freelancers here, and a similar guide for Coursera here, along with a full and detailed Coursera review.